COMMISSIONED RESEARCH PROJECT

 -

-Cross-sector partnerships, for example in education, employment, community, disability advocacy, industry, and government.
+Cross-sector partnerships: for example in education, employment, community, disability advocacy, industry, and government.

 -

-First Nations leadership and/or partnership, centring self-determination and Indigenous data sovereignty.
+First Nations leadership and/or partnership: centring self-determination and Indigenous data sovereignty.

 -

-Strong skills to include young people with complex support and communication needs.
-For example, Augmentative and Alternative Communication (AAC) users, Deaf or Hard-of-Hearing and Blind or Low-Vision young people, people with intellectual disability, and neurodivergent young people.
+Strong skills to include young people with complex support and communication needs: for example, Augmentative and Alternative Communication (AAC) users, Deaf or Hard-of-Hearing and Blind or Low-Vision young people, people with intellectual disability, and neurodivergent young people.

 -